ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 ## Requirements

 - A [dedicated server](/links/bare-metal/bare-metal) with an IPv6 block (/64) or (/56) in your OVHcloud account.
-- An operating system with virtualization capabilities (Proxmox, Hyper-V, etc.).
+- An operating system with virtualization capabilities (Proxmox VE, Hyper-V Server, etc.).
-- You must have all the information related to your IPv6 (prefix, gateway...).
+- You must have all the information related to your IPv6 (prefix, gateway, etc.).
 - Basic knowledge of SSH and networking.

 > [!warning]
-> Please note that we no longer offer VMware EXSi as an operating system.
-As a result, the configuration examples in this guide will focus on Proxmox and Windows Hyper-V.
+> Please note that [we no longer offer VMware EXSi as an operating system](/pages/bare_metal_cloud/dedicated_servers/esxi-end-of-support).
+As a result, the configuration examples in this guide will focus on Proxmox VE and Windows Hyper-V.
 >

 ## Instructions